SolhavenGames/Elementals-of-Tulia/charsOrOrgs/Organizations/Frei-se.md

 <sub> Disorganized Democracy → Non-Authoritarian Imperium | [Spara Dei-Sor](https://github.com/SolhavenGames/Elementals-of-Tulia/blob/main/TuliaArc/CharacterArcs/SparaArcTulia.md) is elected Queen of Frei-Se, but gives her people freedoms that normal Imperiums wouldn't, including the freedom to criticize her.<sub>
 <sub>_Imperium - An Elemental Ideology where the Royal Family leads as a single executive force.
 Usually Authoritarian.
 Sometimes the family has specialized advisors.
 Usually considered to be outdated, but Frei-Se seems fine with it._<sub>
 ## STRUCTURE
+Frei-Se is led by [Spara Dei-Sor](https://github.com/SolhavenGames/Elementals-of-Tulia/blob/main/TuliaArc/CharacterArcs/SparaArcTulia.md) and [Rai Ronal/Dei-Sor](https://github.com/SolhavenGames/Elementals-of-Tulia/blob/main/TuliaArc/CharacterArcs/RaiArcTulia.md) as Husband and Wife.
+King and Queen.
+They have total executive control, leaving guaranteed freedoms for every citizen.
+Everyone answers to them with utmost loyalty, and nobody is above them in the Frei-Se government food chain.

+Beneath them are many advisors as neither truly know how to govern, as well as some servants who are willing, insisting volunteers happy to work for their royal family.
+Their advisors do exactly that- Advise.
+Though they do constantly remind the Royals that they have the final say, no matter what they (the advisors) tell them (the royals).
+Yet, the Royals continue to enjoy the help from their advisors, even allowing them to live in the palace alongside them and their servants.
 ## GOALS
 Early Gaea Arc Goals - Organize, Stabilize